Idris Elba: 2005–2019: Luther and stardom

-2020–present
+2020–present: Blockbuster films with Sonic and Zootopia

 In 2021, Elba portrayed mercenary Robert "Milton" DuBois / Bloodsport in James Gunn's The Suicide Squad.
 In 2022, Elba was the voice of Knuckles the Echidna in the film Sonic the Hedgehog 2, a sequel to the film Sonic the Hedgehog which is itself based on the franchise of the same name.
 He reprised the role in a self-titled solo series for Paramount+ and returned for Sonic the Hedgehog 3, both in 2024.
 Elba provided voice-acting and his likeness to the character Solomon Reed in Phantom Liberty, a 2023 downloadable expansion for CD Projekt Red's 2020 video game Cyberpunk 2077.
 In 2025, he played both the prime minister of the United Kingdom in Heads of State, and the president of the United States in A House of Dynamite.

-On 22 November 2024, Deadline announced he was cast as Duncan, Man-at-Arms in Amazon Prime's movie Masters of the Universe.
+On 22 November 2024, Deadline announced he was cast as Duncan/Man-At-Arms in Amazon MGM Studios's film adapation of Masters of the Universe.

 Production company

 Elba signed a deal with Apple to produce original content through his Green Door Pictures production company.
 In February 2021, it was reported that the companies of Elba and his wife, Sabrina Dhowre, would be developing an Afrofuturist adult animated sci-fi series, tentatively titled Dantai, for Crunchyroll, which would be about a time when biotech has "created an ever-widening gap between the haves and have-nots."
 In an April 2021 interview with Den of Geek, he said the series is "mainly the brainchild" of his wife, whom he described as a "super geek when it comes to anime".
 In June 2024, Elba launched a new production company called 22Summers with former Pulse & BBC exec Diene Petterle.
 In August 2024, Elba received approval from the Tanzanian government to establish a film studio in Zanzibar.
 In September 2024, Elba joined Things Fall Apart as an actor and executive producer.

-In January 2025, Idris Elba premiered a documentary into the rampant knife and gang-related crimes in the United Kingdom.
+In January 2025, Idris Elba premiered a documentary into knife and gang-related crimes in the United Kingdom.